TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 9 - Infrastructure Architect/4.9.1-the-chef-and-his-cooking/_index.md

 weight: 10
 ---

 I see myself as an Infrastructure Architect.
 After almost a decade in application world, I entered the weird and wonderful world of enterprise IT infrastructure, starting as a presales with Sun Microsystems in 2003.
-My job titles, roles and departments have changed many times since then, but fundamentally it’s about architecting enterprise infrastructure.
+My job titles, roles and departments have changed many times since then, but fundamentally it's about architecting enterprise infrastructure.
 My official role is a Product Manager for an operations management product, but I still see myself as the engineer doing the performance troubleshooting and reading logs.

 ### The Chef and His Cooking